 MUNICIPAL SERVICE/HPD OVERTIME PROGRAM

 Captain Bennett presented the municipal services report.
-Mr. De Leon and Ms. Derby reported on suspected narcotics use in both Hermann and Library Squares.
-Captain Bennett stated that he would have officers start checking for the use of narcotics in the area.
+Mr. De Leon and Ms. Derby reported on suspected narcotics use in both Hermann Square and Houston Central Library Plaza.
+Captain Bennett stated that he would have officers patrol the area to detect criminal activity in the area.
 The Board also discussed the aggressive panhandling tactics used by some of the homeless in the Downtown area.

 DEVELOPER PROJECTS